 Total mileage: 18-24

-that have already run for almost 2.5 hours is realistic.&rdquo: Runner’s World+ member, Stephanie Tsai qualified for Boston five times and believes long runs with marathon pace efforts are the key.
+Why it works: Runner’s World+ member, Stephanie Tsai qualified for Boston five times and believes long runs with marathon pace efforts are the key.
 “They train you to vary your pace so that you [have] awareness and improved control over increasing and decreasing pace, including when you’re tired,” she says.

 They also help you feel less intimidated by running your marathon pace for long efforts and place an emphasis on pushing through fatigue.
 “If you do enough 20-plus milers, you start thinking that 26.2 is not that much more.
 And they gave me the confidence that I could hold the pace on race day,” Tsai says.